 Kelley Blue Book and NADA's sites are easy to navigate.
 To obtain a NADA bike value, all you need is a used motorcycle's make, model, year and your ZIP code.
 NADA's site even allows you to select customized equipment.

-We recommend taking both figures into account when selling, buying or negotiating with your insurance company and using the blue book value that most benefits you.
+Take both figures into account when selling, buying or negotiating with your insurance company and using the blue book value that most benefits you.

 Kelley Blue Book motorcycle values

-The motorcycle blue book values that Kelley Blue Book gives its users are based on several data points, including sales transactions and auction prices.
+The motorcycle blue book values that Kelley Blue Book gives are based on several data points, including sales transactions and auction prices.
 Kelley Blue Book accounts for seasonality and market trends in its blue book values.

 Furthermore, its values reflect local conditions and are updated constantly.
 This means someone looking for a motorcycle blue book value in Florida is likely to get a different value than someone searching for one in Washington.